hernantz/blog/content/bill-em-all.md

 ## Real world examples

+So far I hope is clear what a billing system must do and what it needs to do it.
+But we still haven't tested our theory we real world examples.

 - EPEC
 - Hotel
 And these can be combined (rent a room in a hotel, and cosume